Georgia abortion rates rise, report shows

-ATLANTA — As abortion rates declined nationally to a historic low, rates in Georgia rose 8%.
+ATLANTA — As abortion rates declined nationally to a historic low, rates in Georgia rose 8 percent.

-New data released by the Guttmacher Institute —which supports abortion rights — shows national abortion rates decreased 7% between 2014 to 2017 while at the same time Georgia rates rose by 8%.
+New data released by the Guttmacher Institute — which supports abortion rights — shows national abortion rates decreased 7 percent between 2014-17 while at the same time Georgia rates rose by 8 percent.

 Throughout the U.S. in 2017, 862,320 abortions were performed in clinical settings in 2017, the lowest since the Supreme Court decision in Roe v.
 Wade legalized abortions in 1973.